 New York City’s public school students return to school today.
 While their parents have spent the weekend stocking their kids’ backpacks with new pencil cases and notebooks, let’s hope their teachers have stocked their classrooms with toothpicks, cork, coins, and other everyday materials.
 The reason is simple: These materials can be used in hands-on experiments that encourage trial and error and the application of complex concepts.
-That’s the right way to teach STEM to tomorrow’s leaders, and it needs to be an integral part of schools and after-school programs—especially those that primarily serve minorities, low-income students, and other groups typically underrepresented in STEM fields.
+That’s the right way to teach STEM to tomorrow’s leaders, and it needs to be an integral part of schools and after-school programs—especially those that primarily serve BIPOC (Black, Indigenous, and People of Color) and low-income students, and other groups typically underrepresented in STEM fields.

 We are fortunate to live in a state that is recognizing this troubling trend and committed to reversing it.
 New York has adopted the Next Generation Science Standards to help ensure equity in access to rigorous, 21st century learning opportunities for all students.
 The framework for these standards is designed to integrate three dimensions: science and engineering practices, crosscutting concepts, and disciplinary core ideas.
 These dimensions will no longer be separate entities in the school system.
 And, perhaps most important, the Standards emphasize not just the acquisition of knowledge, but also the opportunity to apply what was learned.
 This is a smart, necessary shift in focus.
 Science, technology, and engineering are soaring in terms of importance in the 21st century, and to succeed in any subject area, students will be required to have a sense of contextual understanding of scientific knowledge from more than a textbook angle.